Sierra Nevada Adventures Single Day Rides

 Donner Abandon Tunnels

-Donner Abandon Tunnels Adventure ride begons on curvy two-lane back roads through the foothils to twisty curvy canyon roads to remote dirt wagon roads to the Sierra Crest.
-From a forest covered ridge your adventure descends down a twisty curvy canyon road to the American River below.
+Donner Abandon Tunnels Adventure ride begins on curvy back roads through the foothills to twisty canyon roads to remote wagon roads to the Sierra Crest.
+From a forest-covered ridge, your adventure descends down a twisty curvy canyon road to the American River below.
 After crossing the river the ride climbs up a steep twisty curvy ridge high above the American River canyon.

-From the top of the ridge the pavement ends and the off-road adventure begins as this dual sport ride explores a remote historic dirt wagon route through the mountains which provides spectacular views around every corner.
+From the top of the ridge, the pavement ends and the off-road adventure begins as this dual sport ride explores a remote historic dirt wagon route through the mountains which provides spectacular views around every corner.
 After exploring the historic dirt wagon route the ride passes by the crystal blue water of Serene Lake then reaches the historic abandon Donner Summit Tunnels.
 The historic steel rail tracks have been removed from the tunnels so, all that's left is the gravel and original granite carved tunnels that were constructed in the 1800s by men who risked their lives and many who died in the very dangerous work of blasting through solid granite mountains.
-This unique dual sport adventure ride cannot be fully appreciated without understanding the history behind the construction of the first Transcontinental Railroad.
+This unique dual sport adventure ride cannot be fully appreciated without understanding the history behind the construction of the First Transcontinental Railroad.

 The history of the Transcontinental Railroad goes back to when it was just a dream and this grand idea was proposed for the planning of the Pacific Railroad in 1838.
 The Pacific Railroad proposed their plan to congress but congress could not decide on a route because the northerners wanted a northern route and the southerners wanted a southern route.

 The discovery of gold on the American River in 1848 resulted in the largest migration in human history with the promise of 'free gold' in California.
 During 1849 over 55,000 people traveled overland routes and many thousands by sea.
 With so many people now heading west, travel and trade across the country suddenly became more important and the need for a transcontinental railroad suddenly became a priority.
 Congress still could not decide on a route, so they sent five surveying teams out in 1853 to explore possible railroad routes to the Gold Country.
-California desperately needed railroads to replace the mule teams, stage coaches, and steamboats on which the entire economy was dependent on, so the first railroad (the Sacramento Valley Railroad) was started in 1854.
-'Big Four'; Leland Stanford, Collis P. Huntington, Mark Hopkins and Charles Crocker were brought together in 1861 by Theodore Judah to form the Central Pacific Railroad.
-Ground breaking to signify the beginning of work on the Central Pacific took place in Sacramento on January 8th, 1863 and the route they were to take was the one laid out by Theodore Judah many years before, when he had surveyed the Sierra Nevada.
+California desperately needed railroads to replace the mule teams, stagecoaches, and steamboats on which the entire economy was dependent, so the first railroad (the Sacramento Valley Railroad) was started in 1854.
+'Big Four'; Leland Stanford, Collis P. Huntington, Mark Hopkins, and Charles Crocker were brought together in 1861 by Theodore Judah to form the Central Pacific Railroad.
+Groundbreaking to signify the beginning of work on the Central Pacific took place in Sacramento on January 8th, 1863 and the route they were to take was the one laid out by Theodore Judah many years before when he had surveyed the Sierra Nevada.
 Although the beginning of construction took place in relatively flat land, labor and financial problems were resulting in slow progress with only 600 workers instead of the original plan for over 5,000 workers.

-The answer to the lack of workers was solved when the Chinese labors were hired in 1865, after Charles Crocker pointed out, 'the Chinese made the Great Wall didn't they?'
+The answer to the lack of workers was solved when the Chinese laborers were hired in 1865 after Charles Crocker pointed out, 'the Chinese made the Great Wall didn't they?'
 Donner Summit Tunnels of the Central Pacific Railroad became the most difficult section by far of the nation's first transcontinental railroad.
 It is an epic tale, for the builders of the Central Pacific that had no convenient pass such as the Rockies that afforded the Union Pacific for its leg of the transcontinental line.
 Instead, they were confronted by the Sierra Nevada's seemingly impassible granite spires.
-It is the story of a battle fought by a small group of men who earned victory by thorough planning, persistent effort, and willingness to carry on against desperate and largely unknown odds.
-Abandoned Donner Summit Tunnels were constructed by men who risked their lives and many who perished in the very dangerous work of blasting granite, laying ties over treacherous terrain and being lowered by ropes from the top of cliffs in small baskets to chip away at the granite and plant explosives.
+It is the story of a battle fought by a small group of men who earned the victory by thorough planning, persistent effort, and willingness to carry on against desperate and largely unknown odds.
+Abandoned Donner Summit Tunnels were constructed by men who risked their lives and many who perished in the very dangerous work of blasting granite, laying ties over treacherous terrain, and being lowered by ropes from the top of cliffs in small baskets to chip away at the granite and plant explosives.
 The abandoned tunnels on this historic route have stood the test of time and remain as monuments to the workers who risked their lives to construct the most difficult section of the Transcontinental Railroad.

-This dual sport adventure ride is perfect for medium to large dual sport adventure bikes.
+This dual-sport adventure ride is designed for medium (650cc+) to large (1200cc+) adventure bikes.

-Off-road terrain is rated “mild to moderate” with some challenging and lots of history and adventure.
+Off-road terrain is rated “mild to moderate” with some "challenging" and lots of adventure.

-Ride distance 225+ miles round trip (75+ miles dirt road)
+Ride distance approx.: 200 miles round trip (75 miles dirt roads)

-One gas stop (125 mile range required)
+*Gas stop (125-mile range required)

-*more details listed under "Book this Ride"
+More details are listed under "Book this Ride"